Three Creek Sno Park is one of more than a dozen snow parks (also spelled sno-parks) in central Oregon.

 Us cross country skiing at Skyliner Sno Park.

-Mt.
+In addition to snow parks, Mt.
 Bachelor Ski Resort has an expansive network of Nordic trails that range in difficulty.
 They also have a variety of snowshoe trails.

 Hoodoo Ski Area also has a variety of Nordic trails.
 They groom during the weekends and charge a fee.
 However, when they don’t groom the trails are free.